tgs/pkg-deps/README.md

 # Print dependency info in graph form

-`pkg_deps` is a tool to examine dependency information about installed Python packages, and render it in a variety of ways.
+`pkg-deps` is a tool to examine dependency information about installed Python packages, and render it in a variety of ways.
 Various checks can also be run.
-As of version 0.6, the output formats include:
+As of version 1.0, the output formats include:

 * human-readable text output with highlighting of problems,
 * teamcity, for specially-formatted messages that the TeamCity CI tool can